stivenramireza/stivenramireza/README.md

 Software Engineering Specialist
 ------------------------

-I'm a software engineering specialist with 5 years of experience.
+I'm a software engineering specialist with about 5 years of experience.
 I have skills for research, teamwork and leadership.
 I consider myself as a self-taught person and passionate about what I do.

 * 🌍  I'm based in Sabaneta, Antioquia, Colombia.
 * ✉️  You can contact me at [stivenramireza@gmail.com](mailto:stivenramireza@gmail.com).